sakloui/jorban-martysmods.github.io/docs/special-games/fivem.md

 ![Error Screenshot](../images/fivem/fivem_reshade5_bs.png)

 This error holds all of the steps needed in order to fix the issue that you are facing.
 In Green text will be the location of your `CitizenFX.ini` file.
 You will need to open this file and copy the entire error from `[Addons]` downards in order to solve the issue.
 If this is not copied exactly how it is written in your console, then you will not be able to fix the issue.

+You can copy and paste these two lines into your `CitizenFX.ini` file, however, you MUST use your own ID instead of the dummy ID given:

+> `[Addons]`
+>
+> `ReShade5=ID:XXXXXX acknowledged that ReShade 5.x has a bug that will lead to game crashes`

 # Restart FiveM and enable "Fix UI Lag"